6.1 Jitter and Count Plots

 library(tidyverse)

-From the plot, you may immediately realize that there are many overlapping data points.
-Actually, there will be at most 16 possible distinct points on the plot since both variables have 4 categories.
+From the plot, you may immediately realize that there are many possible overlapping data points.
+Indeed, there will be at most 20 distinct points on the plot since there are 5 continents and 4 different HDI categories.
 This phenomenon is called overplotting.
 Overplotting is not desirable since it hides useful information about the joint distribution.
-For example, we don’t know which value pairs out of the 16 possibilities appear more frequently in the data.
+For example, we don’t know which value pairs out of the 20 possibilities appear more frequently in the data.

 To solve the overplotting issues, we introduce two solutions, namely jittering and count plots.